gitter-badger/Reality-Cpp/readme.md

 Double click 'RealityCpp.sln' and VS 2015 should load.
 Success!
 #### CMake(Linux?)
 Put the 'sfml' folder in Reality-cpp/extlib
 Idk what next, lol.
 Someone do a pull request, please.

+#### Post-compile(Both)
+Put the .png files from the Release folder in the same directory as the the executable.

 Also, do not upload the the sfml folder in a pull request, even though the .gitignore should automatically ignore it.